jsa-aerial/DMM/examples/dmm/quil-controlled/interactive/comment_to_april_2018_experiments.md

 and acting as active memory units, and the idea to build a machine learning model solely based on such memory units does feel more and more attractive recently.

-This is also consistent with an observation stemming from a recent paper introducing Recurrent Identity Networks, which notes that the matrix responsible for a recurrent connection should ideally be `1 + epsilon` for a recurrent setup to work well:
+This would also be consistent with an observation stemming from a recent paper introducing Recurrent Identity Networks, which notes that the matrix responsible for a recurrent connection should ideally be `1 + epsilon` for a recurrent setup to work well: